doedje/jquery.soap/doc/options.md

 default: _true_
 available since: **1.3.0**

 Set to false when you want the $.ajax call to be sync.
-This setting is directly fed to the $.ajax call withing $.soap and should perform equally.
+This setting is directly fed to the $.ajax call and should perform equally.
 More info: [jquery.ajax](http://api.jquery.com/jquery.ajax/)

 beforeSend